camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03d-scripting.html.md

 executed in a task scope (e.g. a task listener) and `connector` which is available if the script is executed in a connector variable scope (e.g. outputParameter of a camunda:connector).
-These variables correspond to the `DelegateExecution`, `DelegateTask` or resp. `ConnectorVariableScope` interface which means it can be used to get and set variables or access process engine services.
+These variables correspond to the `DelegateExecution`, `DelegateTask` or resp. `ConnectorVariableScope` interface which means that it can be used to get and set variables or access process engine services.

 ```java
 // get process variable